SIDN/py-rpp/README.md

 docker-compose up
 ```

+### Examples

+See the `examples` directory for example requests.
+You can use tools like `curl` or Postman to test the API endpoints.

-This will build (if needed) and start the `py-rpp` container, exposing the server on port 8001 (as configured in `docker-compose.yaml`).
+This will build (if needed) and start the `py-rpp` container, exposing the server on port 8000 (as configured in `docker-compose.yaml`).

 ### Configuration

-- The container uses `/app/config.yaml` for configuration, which is mounted from your local directory.
+The container uses `/app/config.yaml` for configuration, which is mounted from your local directory.
-- You can set environment variables in the `docker-compose.yaml` file or by editing `config.yaml`.
+You can set environment variables in the `docker-compose.yaml` file or by editing `config.yaml`.
+The `rpp_epp_host` variable should point to the EPP server you want to connect to.

 ### Stopping the server